Catherine Clark Kroeger

+Personal life

 Born Catherine Clark, daughter of Homer and Elizabeth Clark, in St. Paul, Minnesota, she graduated from Bryn Mawr College in 1947.
 Then she earned an MA and a PhD in Classical Studies from the University of Minnesota.
 She was married to her husband of 60 years, Richard Clark Kroeger Jr., a Presbyterian pastor.
 They served together in ten pastorates in five states.
 In their latter years they resided on Cape Cod in Brewster, Massachusetts.
 Richard Clark Kroeger Jr. died 9 November 2010, Catherine Clark Kroeger on 14 February 2011.

 Leadership

 Besides having founded Christians for Biblical Equality, she established Peace and Safety in the Christian Home (PASCH) and served as its founding president.
-After rearing five children, she served in leadership roles in many other organizations, serving on the Board of Trustees at Trinity Christian Academy and the Latham Center on Cape Cod, Massachusetts, and at Whitworth College in Spokane, Washington.
+After rearing five children, she served in leadership roles in many other organizations, serving on the board of trustees at Trinity Christian Academy and the Latham Center on Cape Cod, Massachusetts, and at Whitworth College in Spokane, Washington.
 She held membership in the American Academy of Religion, The Society of Biblical Literature, and the Evangelical Theological Society.
 She was an active layperson in the Presbyterian Church USA.
 She was cited in Helen Kooiman Hosier's 100 Christian Women Who Changed the 20th Century, and received an honorary Doctorate in Humane Letters from Houghton College in 2004.
 She held memberships in the American Academy of Religion, the Society of Biblical Literature and the Evangelical Theological Society.
-For a quarter of a century she maintained strong links with scholars in the UK, collaborating with Elaine Storkey and Mary Evans, and was much sought-after as a speaker at British conventions.
+For a quarter of a century she maintained strong links with scholars in the UK, collaborating with Elaine Storkey and Mary Evans, and was much sought after as a speaker at British conventions.